Isdera Commendatore 112i

 The Isdera Commendatore 112i is a concept car conceived and developed by the German low-volume automobile manufacturer Isdera.
 Introduced at the 1993 Frankfurt Motor Show, the 112i featured a compact and sleek aerodynamic body.
 It was intended to be the successor to the Imperator 108i, but due to financial constraints, the company went bankrupt, and only one prototype was completed.
+However, there is one more example with white color had been built "unofficially".

 History and development

 After the Imperator 108i had ended production in 1993, Isdera was working on the development of a new model.
 In 1991 a V12-powered Mercedes-Benz C112 was presented, but despite 700 deposits, the company did not produce it.
 In 1989, the first clay models took shape and development work was carried out through 1993.
 The new car, called the Commendatore 112i, was named in honour of Ferrari's founder Enzo Ferrari, who was called Il Commendatore, meaning the Knight Commander in Italian language.

 The sleek design drew inspiration from the famous Group C race cars.
 Eberhard Schultz, the company's founder, engaged engineers and technicians from Mercedes-Benz with approval from the company in the development of the car.
 There were plans to enter the car in Le Mans racing, which was a reason for the car's elongated styling, but the idea never materialised.